SpencerRJones/mlqc/README.md

 The `train_GMI.ipynb` notebook is an example of carrying out the training loops, contained in `utils/training_funcs.py`.

-`src/` contains the functions and classes necessary for training running the model.
+`src/` contains the functions and classes necessary for training and running the model.
 ```
 src
 ├── classes